sayanee/archives/_posts/2011-05-26-art-of-lean-software-development.md

 - Muda: Waste that consumes resources, but produces no value

 Running automated test

-<blockquote>In Test First Development (TFD), the test for new or changed code is written before the implementing code.
-This means that, initially, the test will fail (because change hasn't yet been implemented), and the goal is to refine the application's code until the test succeeds.</blockquote>
+> In Test First Development (TFD), the test for new or changed code is written before the implementing code.
+This means that, initially, the test will fail (because change hasn't yet been implemented), and the goal is to refine the application's code until the test succeeds.

 Kinds of tests:

-Unit Tests, Mocks &amp; Stubs, Integration tests, Behavior Tests, Executable specifications, Nonfunctional testing, User Interface Testing
+Unit Tests, Mocks & Stubs, Integration tests, Behavior Tests, Executable specifications, Nonfunctional testing, User Interface Testing